ED-IP/Milestone-4-project/README.md

 - "Order Total" doesn't appear in order history, it's not correctly recorded in the orders table
 - Navigation options for the home page need adjustment, specially for the mobile site
 - Wishlist function not finalized
-- It's not possible to click the logout/login, the inspect tools shows tht body element on top of some of the buttons, fields not allowing interaction
+- It's not possible to click the logout/login, the inspect tools shows the body element on top of some of the buttons, fields not allowing interaction

 ### To do